How to Shrink Wrap a Boat

 After fixing the wrap in place, secure the boat using ratchet straps.
 The straps should be placed around the boat, including across the hull, around the bow, and over the wrap.
 Ensure that the straps are tightened enough to prevent the boat from moving during transport.
 However, take care not to over-tighten the straps, as this can cause damage to the boat.
 Also, ensure that the straps do not interfere with the wrap.

-ALSO READ : How to Style a Sweater Dress Perfectly
+ALSO READ : Discover How to Negotiate a Roof Replacement with Insurance Companies

 Remove any Protrusions or Loose Items